 Time passed, and 60 years later Elizabeth Tullis, Regina’s granddaughter, bought a run-down Guest Lodge in Boise and named it after the original Modern.
 Elizabeth and her family, commissioned local architect Dwaine Carver and interior designer Kerry Tullis to do a complete renovation with all the modern amenities.

 At today’s Modern, the rich history still radiates amidst Boise’s unique, vibrant culture.
-The hotel features 39 light-filled, perfectly-appointed rooms, a destination bar and restaurant, and a wine and tapas bar called Txikiteo a block away.
+The hotel features 39 light-filled, perfectly-appointed rooms and a destination bar and restaurant.

 Staffed by an attentive, knowledgeable team, The Modern is the go-to hotel for business professionals, vacationing empty-nesters, honeymooning couples, and visitors to Boise’s busy arts and culture scene.

 Young at heart and down to earth – without unnecessary or hidden costs – the Modern is a perfect introduction to one of the fastest-growing cities in the country.
 A home-away-from-home for all who value low-stress travel, stylish design, and ridiculously comfortable beds.